flux-iac/tofu-controller/charts/tf-controller/README.md

 ## Prerequisites

-Before using tofu-controller, you must to install Flux by using either `flux install` or `flux bootstrap` command.
+Before using tofu-controller, you must install Flux by using either `flux install` or `flux bootstrap` command.
 For full instructions see [Flux installation](https://fluxcd.io/flux/installation/)

 ## Installation